Skip to content

 Swap: 2.0Gi 0B 2.0Gi

-Section titled “Killing Processes: Signals, kill, and killall”
+Section titled “Stopping Work with Signals, kill, killall, and pkill”

 SignalNumberWhat Happens

 SIGTERM15”Please shut down gracefully.”
-The process receives this and can clean up — save files, close connections, finish writes.
-This is the polite way.
+The process can clean up, save files, close connections, and exit.

-SIGHUP1”Hangup” — many services reload their config when they receive this
+SIGHUP1”Hangup.”
+Many services reload configuration when they receive this.

-SIGSTOP19Pause the process (cannot be caught or ignored)
+SIGSTOP19Pause the process.
+It cannot be caught or ignored.

 Terminal window